-English Language Learner Programming
+English Learner Programming

 School districts must identify all students whose primary or home language is other than English.
 The district then needs to assess such students to determine if they are limited in their English proficiency and therefore, require special language assistance to participate effectively in the district's instructional program.
-After CEVS has identified an English language learner (ELL) who needs assistance, it determines what programming will be provided to the student.
+After CEVS has identified an English Learner (EL) who needs assistance, it determines what programming will be provided to the student.
 Ohio does not prescribe a specific type of intervention program.
-Thus, school districts have the flexibility to decide on the educational approach that best meets the needs of their ELL students.
+Thus, school districts have the flexibility to decide on the educational approach that best meets the needs of their EL students.
 The goal is to provide effective instruction that leads to academic achievement and timely acquisition of proficiency in English.
-Once a school district implements a special language program for its LEP students, it must monitor student progress on a regular basis and take steps to modify the program if the students are not making reasonable progress.
+Once a school district implements a special language program for its EL students, it must monitor student progress on a regular basis and take steps to modify the program if the students are not making reasonable progress.

 State and Federal law require an annual assessment of K-12 limited English proficient students to measure their English language proficiency.
 This assessment is called the Ohio English Language Proficiency Assessment (OELPA) in Ohio.

-Criteria for Exiting an ELL Program
+Criteria for Exiting an EL Program

-To be exited from an ELL program, students need to demonstrate the ability to understand, speak, read, and write the English language at a level in which they are able to do the following:
+To be exited from an EL program, students need to demonstrate the ability to understand, speak, read, and write the English language at a level in which they are able to do the following:

 1. Achieve successfully in classrooms where the language of instruction is in English